 My first published work, the novella Shadows Remain, was the culmination of a lot of years daydreaming about being a writer, a couple years saying ‘maybe I could actually do it,’ and one year putting my neck on the line, forging through my inhibitions and finally getting the job done.

 My second book, the novel, Bone White, was birthed from experiences I had as a teenager with my friends in central Ohio.
 From there, it evolved into something my mother called, ‘disturbing.’
 That’s how I knew I had accomplished what I set out to do with that one.
 Blackened, the sequel to Bone White, picks up where the first book leaves off and no, my mother has not yet chosen to read it.

 I now live in Gahanna, Ohio, with my ever-supportive wife, Julie, where we are severely outnumbered by kids and pets who fashion a world that is sometimes more whacked out than any of the ones I create.
 Besides reading and writing, my other interests include movies, baseball, golf, travel and nature photography.
-And yes, I am currently hard at work on my next two novels: a piece of literary fiction titled, The Winding Down Hours, and a nasty little horror piece titled, Bad Penny.
+And yes, I am currently hard at work on my next horror novel.

 Besides being active on the ever-growing buffet of social media sites, I can also be reached through plain old email at email@example.com.
 Feel free to drop me a line and say hello…

 I’m so glad that you finally took the plunge with your writing and made it public, because the world would have missed out on a great storyteller if you hadn’t!
 Love the website!

 I agree with Erin, so happy you took the risk, overcame your inhibitions, and stuck your neck out.
 Thanks for blessing us with your writings.
 You’re amazing, Son.
 We are all looking forward to the next one!!